1988 Chilean presidential referendum: Aftermath

-The other junta members, who had preferred a civilian to run for president instead of Pinochet, regarded the result as Pinochet's personal defeat.

-Pinochet and opposition forces agreed to revise the 1980 Constitution.
-The 54 proposed amendments were approved by 91% of voters in a referendum on 30 July 1989.
-Presidential and parliamentary elections took place as scheduled on 14 December 1989.
-The opposition candidate, Christian Democrat Patricio Aylwin, won the election with 55% of the vote, and took office on 11 March 1990.
-The newly elected Congress was sworn in the same day.
+The remaining junta members, who had favored the idea of a civilian candidate rather than Pinochet continuing in power, regarded the plebiscite as his personal defeat.
+In 1989, Pinochet and the opposition negotiated a series of constitutional reforms intended to ease the transition.
+The 54 amendments were approved by 91 percent of voters in a national referendum held on 30 July 1989.
+Presidential and parliamentary elections took place as scheduled on 14 December 1989, with Christian Democrat Patricio Aylwin winning the presidency with 55 percent of the vote.
+Aylwin and the newly elected Congress took office on 11 March 1990, marking the formal end of military rule in Chile.